-The curriculum consists of a minimum of 50 semester hours of didactic course work at the graduate level and 32 semester hours (8 months) of experiential training.
+The curriculum consists of a minimum of 58 semester hours of didactic course work at the graduate level and 32 semester hours (eight months) of experiential training.

-In addition, students entering the program through the B.S.P.S./Pharm.D. track are required to successfully complete PHPR 6940 (Professional Practice Exposure, 2 semester hours), PHPR 8260 (Pharmacy Jurisprudence & Ethics, 1 semester hour) and five hours of graduate electives.
-Students who hold a bachelor of science in pharmacy from a school or college of pharmacy accredited by the American Council on Pharmaceutics Education are required to successfully complete PHPR 6450 (PPT: Nephrology) and course work equivalent to PHPR 4440 (PPT: Immunology).
+Students who hold bachelor of science in pharmacy degrees from a school or college of pharmacy accredited by the Accreditation Council for Pharmacy Education are required to successfully complete PHPR 6450 (PPT: Nephrology) and course work equivalent to PHPR 4440 (PPT: Immunology).